Ramalishus/Ramalishus/README.md

 - 🌱 I’m currently learning fortnite
 - 💞️ I’m looking to collaborate on fortnite (username ramalishus)
 - 📫 How to reach me fortnite
-- 😄 Pronouns: im not gay
+- 😄 Pronouns: What are pronouns are the food?
 - ⚡ Fun fact: im so good at fortnite

 <!---